 The Governing Body must act with integrity, objectivity and honesty in the best interest of the school and be open about the decisions it makes and the actions it takes.
-Governors are the strategic leaders of our school and have a vital role to play in making sure every child gets the best possible education.
+Governors are the strategic leaders of our school and have a vital role to play in making sure every child gets the best possible education outlined through our vision.
 Governing Bodies should have a strong focus on three core strategic functions: